 The absence patterns of staff will be monitored.
-In cases where there is a regular pattern to absence or where absence is frequent (as a guide, more than 10 absences in a 12 month period), employees will be asked to discuss the reasons for the absences with the Headteacher or a Deputy Headteacher.
+In cases where there is a regular pattern to absence or where absence is frequent (as a guide, more than 10 absences in a 12 month period), employees will be asked to discuss the reasons for the absences with the Headteacher or a member of the SLT.